Independent reference. No vendor affiliation. Scores cited with source and capture date. Affiliate disclosure.

 GAIA is the right headline benchmark for consumer-facing assistant capability.
 If your product is "answer the user's question correctly, going to the web and reading files as needed", GAIA captures that workflow more closely than SWE-bench, WebArena, OSWorld, or Tau-Bench.
 Use GAIA Level 1 plus Level 2 as the day-one capability bar; use GAIA Level 3 as the moving target your roadmap is chasing.

 For engineering agents prefer SWE-bench Verified; for browser agents prefer WebArena or OSWorld; for tool-use dialogue prefer Tau-Bench; and for academic knowledge prefer GPQA-Diamond.
-GAIA is the assistant-shaped slice of the benchmark family, and the 70-percent ceiling on Level 3 means it has real headroom left for years to come.
+GAIA is the assistant-shaped slice of the benchmark family, and the gap to the human baseline on Level 3 means it has real headroom left for years to come.

 Editor's verdictGAIA is the cleanest agent benchmark for everyday assistant capability.
 Private test answers, level-stratified scoring, and open harnesses make it the most trustworthy public number for assistant-shaped workflows in 2026.
 Quote it as the consumer-facing companion to SWE-bench Verified.